OCA/stock-logistics-barcode/stock_barcodes/docs/TECHNICAL.md

 ## 5. Reports, hooks, security, packaging

 - **Report**: `report.stock_barcodes.report_barcode_actions` renders a PDF with the Code128 images of the selected barcode actions.
-Images are generated with the external `python-barcode` library (`stock.barcodes.action._generate_barcode`).
+Images are generated with the core `ir.actions.report.barcode()` helper (`stock.barcodes.action._generate_barcode`), so no external library is required.
 - **pre_init_hook**: creates `stock_move_line.barcode_scan_state`,
   `stock_move_line.qty_picked` and `stock_move.barcode_backorder_action` by SQL before
   the ORM loads, and seeds `qty_picked = quantity`, so installation on a large database